 Proper Use of the Low-Voltage (LV) Pin Figure 4 shows an internal voltage regulator inside the MAX1044/ICL7660.
-Use the LV pin to bypass this regulator, in order to improve low-voltage performance and allow operation down to 1.5V.
-For low-voltage operation and compatibility with the industry-standard LTC1044 and ICL7660, the LV pin should be connected to ground for supply voltages below 3.5V and left open for supply voltages above 3.5V.
+Use the LV pin to bypass this regulator, in order to improve low-voltage performance

 Figure 4.
 MAX1044 and ICL7660 Functional Diagram